 |BUI with Serious Bodily Injury and BUI Manslaughter are felonies and are punishable similar to their DUI counterparts.|

-Melinda Morris, a criminal defense attorney in St. Petersburg, is dedicated to defending Boating Under the Influence clients throughout Pinellas County and the entire Tampa Bay Area (St. Petersburg, Clearwater, Hillsborough, Pasco, Manatee, Sarasota, Polk).
+Melinda Morris, of Morris Law Firm, P.A., is a criminal defense attorney in St. Petersburg.
+Her law firm is dedicated to defending Boating Under the Influence clients throughout Pinellas County and the entire Tampa Bay Area including Hillsborough County, Pasco County, Manatee County, and Sarasota County.

 Call for a free and confidential consultation to discuss the facts of your case, the elements of the offense, and the best defenses that can be used to fight the accusations of drunk or impaired boating.
 Call (727) 592-5885 today.

 Why Choose Our Law Firm?See the Difference Our Service Provides

 Melinda Morris is a former prosecutor and has handled thousands of criminal cases from investigation through sentencing enabling us to identify weaknesses in the State’s case against you.

 We never settle for the easiest outcome or the typical result.
 We know how to negotiate with the State Attorney and we will work to get you the best possible outcome.

 TRUSTED & EXPERIENCED

 Melinda Morris has practiced criminal law for over 20 years.
 Our clients trust advice that comes from experience in nearly every type of criminal case.